cozis/blogtech/README.md

 - No static file caching (yet)

 # Benchmarks
 The focus of the server is robustness, but it's definitely not slow.
-Here's a quick compatison agains nginx (static endpoint, both single-threaded, 1K connection limit)
+Here's a quick comparison agains nginx (static endpoint, both single-threaded, 1K connection limit)
 ```
 (blogtech)
 $ wrk -c 500 -d 5s http://127.0.0.1:80/hello